una/personal-goals/blog-posts/blog-ideas.md

 - Dealing with Color
 - 2014 Year in Review: A Few of My Favorite Things
 - Make Visual model of [this](http://ilikekillnerds.com/2014/07/what-a-front-end-developer-workflow-looks-like-in-20142015/)
+- Vagrant + Craft -- Setting up a team envrionment for Craft
+- SemVer for people who are confued by [this](http://semver.org/) <-- Semantic Versioning